mselmangokmen/udea/README.md

-## Attention-guided U-Net Model with Improved Residual Blocks]{ Attention-guided U-Net Model with Improved Residual Blocks for Ultrasound Image Denoising
+## Attention-guided U-Net Model with Improved Residual Blocks

 <p> This project is created for mid-term project of CS685 class.
 The project aims denoising ultrasound images. <br>